zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 ## Example

-For a more in depth example we can implement a function that initializes and runs
-[Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using this API
+This is probably better explained with a more in depth example.
+We can implement a function that initializes and runs [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using this API.
+In full this looks like:

 {% highlight python%}
 def gol(steps, initial_state):